johannabosch/QIIME2_for_Graham/README.md

-**A review of microbiome analysis methods using QIIME2 on CCDB's Graham cluster:**
+**What is this for?**

-This is an in-depth review of the commands used for a microbiome analysis using QIIME2 on the Graham cluster hosted by the Digital Research Alliance of Canada (CCDB).
+This repository is public and can be used to learn how to conduct a 16S amplicon microbiome analysis via QIIME2's micorbiome analysis suite on Compute Canada's Graham Cluster.
+I provide an in-depth review of the commands used for a microbiome analysis using QIIME2, and ways to use the Graham cluster - hosted by the Digital Research Alliance of Canada (CCDB).

 **A brief methods review:**